 - White garment – The white garment that is placed upon us at baptism is a symbol of Christ’s victory over death and his glorious resurrection.
 Likewise, the white garment or pall that is placed over the coffin at the time of death recalls our baptismal promises and reminds us that we are destined for eternal life.

-While in ordinary circumstances, sacraments in the Catholic Church are administered validly by a member of the ordained clergy, in an emergency situation, the sacrament of baptism can be administered by anyone.
+While in ordinary circumstances, sacraments in the Catholic Church are administered validly by a member of the ordained clergy, in an emergency, the sacrament of baptism can be administered by anyone.

-In case of necessity, any person can baptize provided that he have the intention of doing that which the Church does and provided that he pour water on the candidates head while saying: “I baptize you in the name of the Father, and of the Son and of the Holy Spirit" (CCC 1284).
+In case of necessity, any person can baptize provided that there is an intention of doing that which the Church does and provided that one pours water on the person’s head while saying: “I baptize you in the name of the Father, and of the Son and of the Holy Spirit" (CCC 1284).